frankbria/email-assistant/AI_GUIDELINES.md

 - `frontend/`: A Next.js (TypeScript) app used for the UI
 - `backend/`: A FastAPI (Python) app used for API and AI logic
 - MongoDB is the primary database used in the backend
-- No shared libraries exist between frontend and backend (yet)
+- No shared libraries exist between frontend and backend
 - The root of the backend application is `backend`, so no need to append `backend` to imports
 - The root of the frontend application is `frontend`, so no need to append `frontend` to imports
 - Do not hardcode URLs.
 If they are needed, they should be coming in from an .env or .env.local file.